A core component to treating (and ultimately minimizing) injuries is to Mobilize and Stabilize.

 Some of the muscle strain type injuries we develop are due to this lack of mobility.
 If an area is not moving easily through the range you need it to in order for you to perform the activity you want to perform, the muscles surrounding the area are required to work harder to get the area to move and/or other areas of the body compensate to allow you to perform a movement.

 Just as an example, this can be one (of many) of the causes of shin splints in runners.
-(I’m talking the true definition of shin splints, which is tightness in the anterior tibialis muscle.)
 Due to the shoes people wear and the amount of sitting most people do, ankle mobility is often lacking when it comes to the ability to pull your toes up toward you.
 That motion is required when we bring our foot forward, and even more important when running uphill or on uneven terrain.
-If you don’t have good motion in the ankle, the muscles on the front of your leg end up kicking in overdrive to pull the foot up every time.
+If you do not have good motion in the ankle, the muscles on the front of your leg end up kicking in overdrive to pull the foot up every time.
 Eventually, the muscles fatigue, resulting in shin splints.

 Another example with lacking ankle mobility is back pain when squatting.
 Our bodies require a certain amount of ankle dorsiflexion so the lower leg can move forward properly and allow your torso to stay upright.
 If you lack the mobility necessary, your body will compensate to keep your center of gravity.
 This compensation often results in an increased forward trunk lean.
 Over time, that forward trunk lean places increased stress on the low back musculature, resulting in pain.